Skip to main content

 Why can't the total rate just be the total rate?

-The employer contribution rate is set to increase again to 4% on 1 April 2028.
-If you continue using total remuneration arrangements, you'll face this same decision again in two years.
+The employer contribution rate is set to increase again from 3.5% to 4% on 1 April 2028.
+If you use total remuneration arrangements, you'll face a decision then - whether to absorb the increase or renegotiate base rates with your employees.
 It may be worth considering whether total remuneration is still the right model for your business going forward.